-Professor, Biodesign Center for Immunotherapy, Vaccines and Virotherapy
+Faculty Member, Biodesign Center for Immunotherapy, Vaccines and Virotherapy

-Director, School of Life Sciences
+Director and Professor, School of Life Sciences

 Bertram Jacobs is currently serving as School of Life Sciences interim director and a professor of virology.
 As part of ASU’s Biodesign Institute, his research is focused on developing a vaccine for HIV — one that prevents infection or extends the lives of HIV patients.
 Jacobs also leads a group of students every summer to sub-Saharan Africa to teach AIDS prevention to the international community.